1. Overview

 -

-EVENT_VALUE_CHANGED - The value of the object has been changed.
+EVENT_VALUE_CHANGED - Triggered when the value of an object changes.

 -